-Buy Cheap Victory At Sea Italian Models Now, Get 20% Discount Off RRP - Free UK Royal Mail 24 Delivery Over £75 - Same Day Dispatch In Stock Orders
+Buy Cheap Victory At Sea Italian Models Now, Get 20% Discount Off RRP - UK Royal Mail 24 Delivery Available At Checkout - Same Day Dispatch In Stock Orders

 1 Victory At Sea Italian Regia Marina Navy Fleet Box contains:

 - Conte di Cavour-class Battleship – Conte di Cavour 1940

 - Etna-class cruiser – Etna 1942